 \subsection{QVHI state formation}

 \textbf{}

 First, we analyze the possibility of creating a topological state purely via Coulomb-assisted spin-flip hopping when $t_{\perp}=0$ and $\mathbf{B}=0$.
 The topological gap can be opened by antidiagonal hybridization terms in the Hamiltonian matrix (\ref{eq:matrix_hamiltonian}) when a band inversion appears.
-As seen from Eq. (\ref{eq:epsilon_22}) this requires $|\mathcal{P}^{ll'}_{i\sigma j\bar{\sigma}}|\neq 0$ for $l\neq l'$, possibly leading to the creation of topological states characteristic for the QVHI.
+As seen from Eq. (\ref{eq:epsilon_12}) for $t_{\perp}=0$, this requires $|\mathcal{P}^{ll'}_{i\sigma j\bar{\sigma}}|\neq 0$ for $l\neq l'$.
 In Figs. \ref{3_bands} (a) and (b) we show that in a certain range of model parameters, such a QVHI state can become stable.
 In the obtained solution the following rule takes place: $|\mathcal{P}^{ll'}_{i\sigma j\bar{\sigma}}|=\mathcal{P}_{\perp}\in\mathbb{R}$ for $l\neq l'$ for all six possible NN pairs.
 Therefore, the mixing term induced by the Coulomb interactions does not fully resemble the one that appeared in the original single-particle Hamiltonian [cf. Eq. (\ref{hopping_amp_interlayer})].
 Nevertheless, it still leads to non-trivial topological features; hence, the non-zero values of $\mathcal{P}_{\perp}$ lead to opening of a topological gap, and the Chern number being $C=1$ and $C=-1$ corresponding to the two valleys $K$ and $K'$, respectively.
 Due to purely real NN hopping amplitudes in all directions, the resulting topological gap corresponds to the $A_1$ irreducible representation ($s$-$wave$ symmetry).
 For completeness, we provide the calculated Berry curvature in the $\mathbf{k}$-space for the obtained QVHI state in Appendix B.